rafivalli261/rafivalli261.github.io/_guides/2025-12-16-vllm-starter-guide.md

 ```

 That is for now.
 I will come back with better English and content soon.
-Hmm, I wonder what I should do now
+Hmm, I wonder what I should do now.
+Maybe I should do a Ruby Code here

+{% highlight ruby %}
+def hello_world
+  puts "Hello from Jekyll!"
+end
+{% endhighlight %}

+### Here is my custom output: {% hello_ruby %}